-Locate the Ground Clamp with 14.8' [4.5m] Cable [F] and connect the plug on the brass end to the (+) Positive Connection [e].
+• Locate the Ground Clamp with 14.8' [4.5m] Cable [F] and connect the plug on the brass end to the Positive Connector on the Welder [e].
 Align the key of the brass ferrule with the notch of the receptacle at the 12:00 position, insert the plug and twist Clockwise 1/2 turn until it is tight (FIG TIG DCEN).